sudopla/jenkins-ansible-deploy-vm/README.md

 To deploy the VMs in the VMware environment, I am using the [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html) Ansible module.

-You will have to modify the Ansibe playbooks and other files with the required information for your environment (vCenter information, TCP/IP configuration, accounts, domain name).
+You will have to modify the Ansibe playbooks and other files with the required information for your environment (vCenter information, TCP/IP configuration, accounts and domain name).

 You need to encyrpt the passwords in the playbooks using Ansible Vault.
 ```